 A backyard bonfire is one of the quintessential summer experiences, and it’s an evening event that requires some significant planning.
 The joy and wonder of families and kids as the sticks and logs they helped set up go up in flames is wonderful, and the warm roaring fire is good for colder winter nights too.
 Aside from food on the BBQ, drinks, and a cozy fire, there are plenty of other factors to take into consideration when planning your backyard bonanza, so we’ve got some tips to share with you on that matter.

 A common misconception about a backyard bonfire is that the fire will be bright enough to be the only source of light needed in the backyard.
 This is unfortunately incorrect, as usually fires are bright enough for a small area, but give off more heat than light.
 This makes a fire that can light a backyard dangerously large, so smaller lights will be needed.
-Consider fire torches to repel mosquitos or LED lighting strung around the perimeter of the yard.
+Consider fire torches or organic mosquito control to repel mosquitos or LED lighting strung around the perimeter of the yard.
 The light levels can be low to draw attention to the fire, but there does need to be additional light sources.
 Also, having the best fire pit around will help light things up and set the perfect tone for your backyard party.

 The food you provide at your bonfire should reflect the spirit of the occasion, while not neglecting the time of year.
 If your party is in winter, then a roast is perfect for keeping everyone nice and warm while the fire roars in the background.
 In summer, a barbecue is more appropriate, and it allows for an outdoor cooking setting instead of having to traipse in and out of the house all night.